tommm2/jinrup.dev/README.md

 - `prisma/*`: Database Model Definition
 - `public/*`: Static resource, like image
 - `src/app/*`: Every page and api route in the website.
 Uses the **App Router** from **Next.js 14**
-- `src/components/*`: All components I use in the website
+- `src/components/*`: All components I use in the website.
+Note that the components in the **ui** folder will be smaller components, such as link, button, dropdown etc.
 - `src/providers/*`: All providers I use in the website
 - `src/config/*`: Some basic settings or static data
 - `src/hooks/*`: Some custom hooks for website